The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 - Drive your feet into the floor and lift your hips

-- Squeeze your glutes to get full extension and tuck your pelvis underneath of you at the top
+- Squeeze your glutes to get full extension and tuck your pelvis underneath you at the top

 - The upper back and shoulders should be pushing into the bench with your chin tucked